top of page

 Space is a fascinating topic, but can be challenging to bring to life in the classroom (and can also generate questions that can be difficult to answer for the non-specialist teacher!).

-I will really engage your class or group with the topic of space in ways that are exciting and enhance learning, and provide your group with an unforgettable experience.
+This workshop, centred upon Neil Armstrong and his journey to the Moon, will really engage your class or group with the topic of space in ways that are exciting and enhance learning, and will provide your group with an unforgettable experience.

-Our session for KS1 consists of a range of activities co-developed with experienced KS1 teachers to provide an exciting learning experience for your pupils!....
+Our session for KS1 consists of a range of activities co-developed with experienced KS1 teachers to provide exciting learning for your pupils!....

 What teachers say...